 5. Bring your story to life

 Most roles have at least five or six core areas of responsibility.
 Be clear on what your areas of expertise are and how these relate to the job in question.
-The most successful candidates are those who are able to create stories about their experiences (with a beginning, middle and an end) for each area of responsibility.
+The most successful candidates are those who are able to create stories about their experiences (with a beginning, middle and end) for each area of responsibility.
 These stories need to roll off your tongue with confidence in an interview.
 Rehearse them so that you are not trying to think of them on the spot.

 Change your thinking, as interviewing doesn’t have to be a terrifying experience.
 Do your homework, find connection points to the role and the organisation’s culture and ‘bring your story to life’.